10.2. Filament manufacturers & suppliers (US-based)¶

 Atomic Filament manufactures filament in-house, including 3.5Kg spools and very nice carbon-fibre.
 They offer free shipping for orders over $50 via priority mail in the US.

 Gizmo Dorks produces a variety of 3D printing supplies and filaments.
-Gizmo Dorks uses a translucent spool that allows viewing the amount of filament remaining.
+Gizmo Dorks uses a translucent spool that allows easy viewing of the amount of filament remaining.
 Free shipping.

 Mad Maker Filament is a quirky manufacturer that produces PLAs in some interesting earth tones.
 Shipping is not free, but 1.5Kg spools are priced competitively with smaller spools from other sources.
-MadMaker seems to be slow in restocking and has been out of everything for many months.
+MadMaker seems to be slow in restocking and has been out of everything for many months as of July 2021.

 MakeShaper was acquired by Keene Valley Plastics and continues to provide a value filament line available in 1, 2.25 and 5Kg spools.